• Skip to primary navigation

 • Olive oil adds richness and complex, fruity notes.
 Don't be afraid to use a flavorful olive oil here – the other mild ingredients make it taste like dessert!

 • Gluten-free flours give this cake a springy texture and tender, slightly nubby crumb.
-I use almond flour primarily, and add in sweet rice, oat, and millet flours for layers of flavor.
+I use almond flour primarily, and add in sweet rice, oat, and millet flours for layers of flavor and a moist, tender crumb.
 You could sub a GF AP blend such as Bob's Red Mill 1 to 1 in place of the grain flours.
 I also tested a grain-free version using cassava and tapioca flours; see the version in the recipe notes!

 sliced rhubarb with sugar in a bowl